ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

     - /srv/salt
     - /srv/local
 ```

 So:
-- the Salt master is listening junos syslog messages on port 516.
+- the Salt master is listening webhooks on port 5001.
 It generates equivalents ZMQ messages to the event bus
-- external pillars are in the gitlab repository organization/network_parameters  (master branch)
+- external pillars (variables) are in the gitlab repository ```organization/network_parameters``` (master branch)
-- Salt uses the gitlab repository organization/network_model.git this github repository as a remote file server.
+- Salt uses the gitlab repository ```organization/network_model``` as a remote file server.
-- Salt uses the directories /srv/salt and /srv/local on the master as a remote file server.

 ## SaltStack Git execution module basic demo